georgeweigt/quantum-gates/README.md

 ./a.out
 ```

-The result is a histogram of eigenstate probabilities.
+The result is a histogram of basis state probabilities.

 ```
 000 0.500000 **************************************************